Liontea9048/Liontea9048.github.io/README.md

 ### Course Works
 **Seoul National University(Graduate School of Data Science), South Korea**
 Data Science (Mar.
 2023 – Aug.
 2024)
+- **Mar.
+2023 - Aug.
+2024**: Completed 2 semesters, including a leave of absence for one semester
+-
 ## Conferences
 - **May.
 2025**: Preliminary Study on Advanced Dose Assessment Methodology for Clearance of Radioactive Waste, Korea Radioactive Waste Society, South Korea
 - **May.
 2025**: A Study on Overseas Technical Standards for the Design of a Korea-Type Interim Storage Facility for High-Level Radioactive Waste Disposal, Korea Radioactive Waste Society, South Korea